 This year, we removed core working hours from our flexible working procedure.
-We did this as a response to the life balance as possible.

-procedure.
-We did this as a response to the COVID-19 pandemic and to help our staff to achieve as much flexibility and work
+We did this as a response to the COVID-19 pandemic and to help our staff to achieve as much flexibility and work life balance as possible.

 We are currently reviewing our working arrangements and our office accommodation requirements for the future.